Sweetyamnesia/BrainBoostVR/portfolio-project/Technical_documentation.md

 ### 5.1 Tables & Schema

-Detailed description of the database tables and their attributes.
+Defines the database structure, including tables, columns, relationships, and the ER diagram for BrainBoostVR.

 | Table Name | Columns                                                             | Notes                  |
 | ---------- | ------------------------------------------------------------------- | ---------------------- |